 Hire a company like IncFile or ZenBusiness to form your Vermont LLC.
 In addition to taking care of your Articles of Organization and other formation requirements, they will automatically include a registered agent.
 It’s a great two-for-one deal.

-And an LLC service is pretty affordable – $125 for the Vermont LLC formation fee, plus a $49 or $79 service fee.
+And an LLC service is pretty affordable – $125 for the Vermont LLC formation fee, plus a small service fee.
 That’s great value for the number of benefits you receive.
 Some services will even cover and consolidate your LLC formation costs.

 Take this route and you’ll sweep all formation paperwork and registered agent duties off your plate.
 Plus, to keep track of everything, these services provide user-friendly online dashboards, so you can follow everything they’re doing to keep your LLC in good standing.